 We recognise the importance of work conducted by research technical professionals.
 The salary of research technical professionals can be included on the grant proforma in two ways: either as Directly Incurred or Directly Allocated Costs.

 You can read more in our grants guide.
-Applicants will not be penalised for justified costs.
+You will not be penalised for justified costs.

 The Science Council and Gatsby Foundation Technician Commitment is being widely adopted across the sector to ensure visibility, recognition, career development and sustainability for this community.
 BBSRC supports this recognition of research technical professionals.